Explosive rock and roll musical Footloose raises the roof with its infectious blend of eighties hits and youthful teenage rebellion.

 There are some sparkling performances in the production of Breakfast at Tiffany’s currently captivating audiences at Milton Keynes Theatre.

 The classic tale of deliciously enigmatic New York good-time girl Holly Golightly, penned by Truman Capote in his 1958 novella and memorably portrayed by Audrey Hepburn in the iconic 1961 film, has been reinvented as a stylish stage play with music.
 American playwright Richard Greenberg returns to Capote’s original prose for this version, rather than basing his interpretation on the film’s script.
 Nonetheless, ‘Moon River’, the Oscar-winning theme from the movie, remains and provides the show’s most enchanting musical interlude.

 Audrey’s name will forever be inextricably linked to Breakfast at Tiffany’s so it surely takes a brave performer to fully embrace the character of the troubled call-girl without inadequately imitating the film star.
 Georgia May Foote is making her theatrical debut in this touring production and in last night’s show (only the second performance so far of the nationwide tour) she proved herself to be suitably fearless.
 There is no doubt that Georgia is a plucky and polished leading lady.

-The kids starring in Fame the Musical at Milton Keynes Theatre this weekend will remember the magic of standing together on that stage for the rest of their lives.
+The kids starring in Fame at Milton Keynes Theatre this weekend will remember the magic of standing together on that stage for the rest of their lives.

 Heart-warming musical Annie is spreading a little sunshine at Milton Keynes Theatre this week and you can bet your bottom dollar that the whole family will adore its all-singing, all-dancing antics.